portdebarcelona/OpenInfoAPI-Ports/docs/CatalogueIntroduction.md

   A Border Control Post is an inspection post designated and approved in line with EU legislation for carrying out checks on animals and animal products arriving from third countries at a European Union border.
 These checks are carried out to protect animal and public health, and animal welfare.

-  As a part of the border clearance process, border inspection services can carry out docummentary or physical inspections, and those can be carried out inside the cargo terminals but usually the physical inspections are carried out at the Border Inspection Posts (BIP), where coexist several specific inspection areas as a designated point of import (DPI), a designated point of entry (DPE) or a border control post (BCP).
+  As a part of the border clearance process, border inspection services can carry out documentary or physical inspections, and those can be carried out inside the cargo terminals but usually the physical inspections are carried out at the Border Inspection Posts (BIP), where coexist several specific inspection areas as a designated point of import (DPI), a designated point of entry (DPE) or a border control post (BCP).

   It is the recipient's responsibility to know the conditions for importing their shipment (prohibitions, restrictions, limitations, etc.) and to find out what documents may be required on arrival, including the commercial invoice, certificate of origin, licences and special certifications for border controls, etc.

   Possible APIs:
-  - **Procedures for border inspection**: Resources where the procedures for clearing the goods subject to controls from the border inspection services can be found.
+  - **Procedures for border inspection**: Resources where the procedures for clearing the g,...oods subject to controls from the border inspection services can be found.
     - Request parameters: none.
-    - Data included in the response: Resources where information can be found,...
+    - Data included in the response: Resources where information can be found, ...

   - **Border inspection services clearance actors**: Contact information of the different actors involved in the border inspection services clearance process.
     - Request parameters: none.
-    - Data included in the response: contact information about the different border inspection services, contact information of the operators involved,...
+    - Data included in the response: contact information about the different border inspection services, contact information of the operators involved, ...

   - **Border Control Posts** (2n phase of this project) Status of an inspection from the border inspection services.
     - Request parameters: equipment id.
-    - Data included in the response: unit of cargo selected for inspection (true/false), border inspection service (phytosanitary, veterinary, pharmacy, health, quality and industrial regulations,...), type of inspection (container emptying, container emptying and classification, identity, inspection, opening but not inspected, "passadís", resealing, resealed but not openned, thermodesinfection, transfer of goods, ventilation, fumigation, fumigation check...), place of the inspection (container yard, border inspection post, designated point of import (DPI), designated point of entry (DPE)), positioning reasons (inspection, customer requirements, others), status (pending/carried out/cleared,...),...
+    - Data included in the response: unit of cargo selected for inspection (true/false), border inspection service (phytosanitary, veterinary, pharmacy, health, quality and industrial regulations, ...), type of inspection (container emptying, container emptying and classification, identity, inspection, opening but not inspected, "passadís", resealing, resealed but not opened, thermodesinfection, transfer of goods, ventilation, fumigation, fumigation check...), place of the inspection (container yard, border inspection post, designated point of import (DPI), designated point of entry (DPE)), positioning reasons (inspection, customer requirements, others), status (pending/carried out/cleared, ...), ...

 - **VGM (Verified Gross Mass)**